collective/collective.teamwork/README.txt

 Introduction
 ============

-collective.groupspaces is an add-on for Plone supporting workspaces with associated workgroups of users, managed locally.
+collective.teamwork is an add-on for Plone supporting workspaces with associated workgroups of users, managed locally.

 There are two native types of workspaces: a project, which is a workspace